CSUChico-CSCI644/CSCI644-Course-Materials/assignments/assignment5.md

 Replace `First Last` with your real name.
 Place this line inside the existing hero section under the subtitle so it is visible on the page.

+## Video Recording

+In addition to submitting your code to the course repo, submit a short screen recording to Canvas.
+Do not commit the video file to Git.

+In the recording, walk through your submission and explain what each major part does.
+Show your `.gitlab-ci.yml`, explain the linting, testing, building, and deployment stages, show where the `latest` image is published or retagged, and show the required HTML name change.

+The goal is not video production quality.
+The goal is to show that you understand the work you submitted and can explain the choices in your own words.

 ## Submission

 If you don't have a CSCI644 Git repo, go to Canvas to see the instructions for generating a Git Repo for this class.